emersion/grim/README.md

 Grab images from a Wayland compositor.
 Works well with [slurp](https://github.com/emersion/slurp).

-It currently works on Sway 1.0 alpha.
+It currently works on Sway 1.0.

 ## Building